Docker-Daze/itu-minitwit/report/report.md

 It uses ASP.NET Core Identity for authentication, and EF Core as the Object-Relational Mapper.
 The initial database was based on SQLite, but later it was switched to PostgreSQL.
 For testing, NUnit is used as the primary testing framework, with Playwright layered on top for end-to-end testing.
-To handle API calls from the simulator, we use the ASP.NET Core MVC framework to create API controllers that process HTTP requests.
+API calls from the simulator is handled via the ASP.NET Core MVC framework by creating an API controller that process HTTP requests.
-As a software quality measure, we use SonarQube, specifically integrating their service via a GitHub workflow.
+As a software quality measure, SonarQube is utilized by integrating their service via a GitHub workflow.
 SonarQube tracks security, reliability, maintainability, test coverage, and code duplications.
-As a further software quality measure, we use Hadolint on pushes to our main branch, enforcing warnings as errors to ensure proper Dockerfile syntax.
+As a further software quality measure, Hadolint runs on pushes to the main branch, enforcing warnings as errors to ensure proper Dockerfile syntax.

 ## Interactions of Subsystems
-Below you will see how our application handles an unfollow request from both a regular user and the simulator.
+Below you will see how the application handles an unfollow request from both a regular user and the simulator.
-The key difference is when the 204 status code is sent, as well as the simulator using a batch loader.
+The key difference is when the 204 status code is sent, as well as the simulator using batch insertions.

 **Sequence Diagram for Simulator unfollow call**
 ![API Seq Diagram](images/UMLSEQApi.png)